Cycling and Cooking in Sardinia

 Overnight in Alghero.

-Day 2: Loop ride Capo Caccia and Vermentino wine area (33 mi/54 km)
+Day 2: Loop ride around Capo Caccia and Vermentino wine area (33 mi/54 km)

-Leaving the pretty city of Alghero heading north, you'll ride in the terrific Vermentino wine area.
-In this region called Nurra, the wind blows directly from the Northwest, and the plants can't grow up over a few meters tall.
-Today if you have time you will be able to visit Capo Caccia: Calcareous rocks spattered with caves and ravines that hide a mysterious world atop the turquoise sea.
+Leaving the pretty city of Alghero and heading north, you'll ride into the verdant Vermentino wine area.
+In this region, called Nurra, the wind blows directly from the northwest, meaning the plants can only grow a few meters tall.
+If you have time, you'll visit Capo Caccia - calcareous rocks with hidden caves and ravines hiding a mysterious world above the turquoise sea.

 The area of Punta di Giglio and Capo Caccia is an underwater cave paradise.
-Here the Grotta di Nettuno, under the spur of Capo Caccia, is reachable by sea or by descending the many steps of the Escala dei Cabriol, which are about 110 meters in drop.
+Here, the Grotta di Nettuno, under the spur of Capo Caccia, is reachable by sea or by descending the many steps of the Escala dei Cabriol, which are about 110 meters.
 You'll discover caverns made all the more atmospheric by the presence of stalactites and stalagmites.

-Cycle back the same route to Alghero.
-In the afternoon, prepare for your first cooking classes at Bastianina’s house for a typical slow food, Alghero style dish.
+Cycle back along the same route to Alghero.
+In the afternoon, prepare for your first cooking classes at Bastianina’s house where you'll prepare an Alghero-style dish - typical Portuguese slow food.

 Overnight in Alghero.